“The ultimate goal is to have it available to the public by the end of the year.”

 You're working on a project at work to create a mobile phone application.
 You're making a presentation on how the work for the application is going.
 After explaining each of the steps you're going to do, you want to tell everyone when it will be finished.
-You say:
+You say this about the projected end date.

 The ultimate goal is to have it available to the public by the end of the year.